asv02/Sorting-Visualizer/README.md

   After this, an executable file will be created which you can run.

-NOTE:- It is best to give the next command after the previous one has been completed, in order to minimize latency.
+NOTE:- 1.
+It is best to give the next command after the previous one has been completed, in order to minimize latency.
+       2. Provide the required option when a new window is opened.

 # Controls-
 Available Controls inside Sorting Visualizer-